History of the Caribbean: Early French actions

 The first recorded incursion in the Caribbean happened in 1528, when a lone French corsair vessel appeared off the coast of Santo Domingo and its crew sacked the village of San Germán on the western coast of Puerto Rico.
 In the mid-1530s, corsairs, some Catholic but most of them Protestant (Huguenot), began routinely attacking Spanish vessels and raiding Caribbean ports and coastal towns; the most coveted were Santo Domingo, Havana, Santiago, and San Germán.
 Corsair port raids in Cuba and elsewhere in the region usually followed the rescate (ransom) model, whereby the aggressors seized villages and cities, kidnapped local residents, and demanded payment for their release.
 If there were no hostages, corsairs demanded ransoms in exchange for sparing towns from destruction.
-Whether ransoms were paid or not, corsairs looted, committed unspeakable violence against their victims, desecrated churches and holy images, and left smoldering reminders of their incursions.
+Whether ransoms were paid or not, corsairs looted and frequently committed acts of violence against their victims, desecrated churches and holy images, and left smoldering reminders of their incursions.

 In 1536, France and Spain went to war again and French corsairs launched a series of attacks on Spanish Caribbean settlements and ships.
 The next year, a corsair vessel appeared in Havana and demanded a 700-ducat rescate.
 Spanish men-of-war arrived soon and scared off the intruding vessel, which returned soon thereafter to demand yet another rescate.
 Santiago was also victim of an attack that year, and both cities endured raids yet again in 1538.
 The waters off Cuba's northwest became particularly attractive to pirates as commercial vessels returning to Spain had to squeeze through the 90-mile-long strait between Key West and Havana.
 In 1537–1538, corsairs captured and sacked nine Spanish vessels.
 While France and Spain were at peace until 1542, beyond-the-line corsair activity continued.
 When war erupted again, it echoed once more in the Caribbean.
 A particularly vicious French corsair attack took place in Havana in 1543.
 It left a gory toll of 200 killed Spanish settlers.
 In all, between 1535 and 1563, French corsairs carried out around sixty attacks against Spanish settlements and captured over seventeen Spanish vessels in the region (1536–1547).